 The following table lists the enrollment methods that Endpoint Management supports for iOS devices:

 Apple has device enrollment programs for business and education accounts.
-For business accounts, you enroll in the Apple Deployment Program to use the Apple Device Enrollment Program (DEP) for device enrollment and management in Endpoint Management.
+For business accounts, you enroll in the Apple Deployment Program to use the Apple Deployment Program for device enrollment and management in Endpoint Management.
 That program is for iOS, macOS, and Apple TV devices.
 See Deploy devices through Apple DEP.

 For education accounts, you create an Apple School Manager account.
-Apple School Manager unifies the Device Enrollment Program (DEP) and Volume Purchase Program (VPP).
-Apple School Manager is a type of Education DEP.
+Apple School Manager unifies the Deployment Program and volume purchase.
+Apple School Manager is a type of Education Apple Deployment Program.
 See Integrate with Apple Education features.

-You can use the Apple Device Enrollment Program (DEP) to bulk enroll iOS, macOS, and Apple TV devices.
+You can use the Apple Deployment Program to bulk enroll iOS, macOS, and Apple TV devices.
 You can purchase those devices directly from Apple, a participating Apple Authorized Reseller, or a carrier.
 Whether you purchase iOS devices directly from Apple, you can use the Apple Configurator to enroll those devices.
 See Bulk enrollment of Apple devices.

 Add an iOS device manually